 In November 2016, the Company entered into a consulting agreement with Mark Payne, M.D (the "Consulting Engagement").
 Dr. Payne was a director of Chondrial at that time, a full-time employee of IU and one of the inventors of the licensed IU intellectual property, and as such is entitled to a certain share of the revenues received by IU under the IU License.
 Pursuant to the terms of his consulting agreement the Company agreed to pay Dr. Payne \$0.1 million per year over the term of the agreement and granted Dr. Payne 123,853 restricted Common Units in Holdings.
-On November 30, 2016, 30% vested and was associated with Chondrial Therapeutics IP, LLC ("IP LLC") becoming a subsidiary of Holdings, which subsequently contributed to the Company on December 31, 2018.
-The remaining 70% is associated with future services (see Note 8) vesting ratably over 48 months beginning on
+On November 30, 2016, 30% immediately vested and was associated with Chondrial Therapeutics IP, LLC ("IP LLC") becoming a subsidiary of Holdings, which subsequently contributed to the Company on December 31, 2018.
+The remaining 70% vested ratably over 48 months beginning on December 1, 2016 and were fully vested as of December 31, 2020.

-December 1, 2016.
 The consulting agreement has a four-year term, subject to earlier termination.
-During the three and nine months ended September 30, 2020 and 2019, the Company recognized less than \$0.1 million, related to this consulting agreement, recorded as research and development expense in the Statement of Operations.
+On November 30, 2020, The Company entered into a 1-month extension of the Consulting Engagement, expiring on December 31, 2020 and on January 1, 2021, the Company entered into a new consulting agreement with Mark Payne, M.D. which extended the term of the Consulting Engagement for a four-year term beginning on January 1, 2021.
+During the three and six months ended June 30, 2021 and 2020 the Company recognized less than \$0.1 million and \$0.1 million, respectively, related to this consulting agreement, recorded as research and development expense in the Statement of Operations.

-The funding to the Company originated from Holdings' sale of Series A Preferred Units and Series B convertible preferred units with Deerfield Private Design Fund IV, L.P., Deerfield Private Design Fund III, L.P. and Deerfield Health Innovations Fund, L.P. (together, the "Deerfield Funds"), and certain other purchasers, from inception through May 28, 2020 and the contribution of the proceeds received by Holdings on such sales to the Company in order to fund the Company's operations.
+The funding to the Company originated from Holdings' sale of Series A Preferred Units and Series B convertible preferred units (the "Units") with Deerfield Private Design Fund IV, L.P., Deerfield Private Design Fund III, L.P. and Deerfield Health Innovations Fund, L.P. (together, the "Deerfield Funds"), and certain other purchasers, from inception through May 28, 2020 and the contribution of the proceeds received by Holdings on such sales to the Company in order to fund the Company's operations